310mc/https-310mc.github.io-tl/source/_posts/management_story/kuro.md

 {% endbubble %}

 {% bubble Chiaki %}
 Are you going to knit something?
-My mother sometimes knits on her days off, too — she tried making me wear the sweater she made once.
+My mother sometimes knits on her days off, too—she tried making me wear the sweater she made once.

 But there was a huge heart knitted right in the middle, and it was honestly too embarrassing for me to wear… So I gave it to my dad instead.
 {% endbubble %}

 {% bubble Kuro %}
 That so?
-Haha, ain’t that nice — You get on well with your family~♪
+Haha, ain’t that nice—You get on well with your family~♪

-I was also thinkin’ of knitting a plushie for my famil—my li’l sis, so I bought some materials for that, too.
+I was also thinkin’ of knittin’ a plushie for my fami—my li’l sis, actually, so I bought some materials for that, too.

-Seems like it’s become a fad to have a knitted plushie in her school, so I figured it’d be too cruel for her to be the only one without one.
+Sounds like it’s become a fad to have a knitted plushie at her school, so I figured it’d be too cruel for her to be the only one without one.
 {% endbubble %}

 {% bubble Chiaki %}